All Cities / Pennsylvania / Philadelphia

-Based on City of Philadelphia Department of Licenses and Inspections (L&I) published fee schedule
+Fee math from City of Philadelphia Department of Licenses and Inspections (L&I), not a national average

 Separate permits for building, electrical, mechanical, plumbing.
 Detailed per-trade fee structures.